Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 0% Because this is at 0% you can leave the price as it is!

 It’s useful to think about what registering for VAT means for your pricing.
-Adding VAT to your sales can mean that your customers are put off by having to pay more.
-Another option is to absorb the extra amount yourself, but this can affect the amount of profit you make.
+Adding VAT to your sales could put customers off, for example.
+Another option is to absorb the extra amount yourself, so the amount you charge your customer doesn’t change but this will come out of your profits instead.

 What needs to go in a VAT invoice?